Menopause Gut Health Science Hub: Hormones, Microbiome, Sleep, and Natural Relief

 Hot Flashes, Mood Swings & Sleep: Herbal Menopause Support Explained

-This article breaks down the biology behind hot flashes, night sweats, mood swings, anxiety, and sleep disruption, explaining how herbal and microbiome-aligned strategies can support symptom relief.
+This article breaks down the biology behind hot flashes, night sweats, mood swings, anxiety, and sleep disruption, including the broader gut brain axis sleep microbiome relationship that may help explain why these symptoms often cluster during menopause.

 Recommended for readers experiencing: